miraisolutions/spark-bigquery/README.md

 # spark-bigquery

-This project provides a Spark data source (`com.miraisolutions.spark.bigquery.DefaultSource`) for Google BigQuery on top of [Spotify's spark-bigquery library](https://github.com/spotify/spark-bigquery).
+This project provides a Google BigQuery data source (`com.miraisolutions.spark.bigquery.DefaultSource`) to Spark on top of [Spotify's spark-bigquery library](https://github.com/spotify/spark-bigquery).

 This data source is used in the [sparkbq](https://github.com/miraisolutions/sparkbq) R package.